-As an example, by building with LGS over traditional heavy materials like concrete and masonry, you can shave 3 months or more off the schedule of a mid-rise project.
+As an example, by building with CFS over traditional heavy materials like concrete and masonry, you can shave 3 months or more off the schedule of a mid-rise project.

 When you work with extremely accurate design software like the FRAMECAD System, pre-engineered steel framing is cut to specified lengths, labelled and pre-dimpled, making assembly simple, fast and accurate.
 And the only tool needed for assembly is a power drill and provided screws and fasteners.

-Due to its ease of assembly, less skilled labour is needed on-site, which has obvious bottom-line benefits.
+Due to its ease of assembly, less skilled labor is needed on-site, which has obvious bottom-line benefits.

 - It’s versatile.

-The strength and ductility of LGS makes it an ideal building material for all building types — from modular and pre-fabricated units, to multi-story hotels, hospitals, schools as well as stand alone multi-story housing.
+The strength and ductility of light gauge or cold formed steel makes it an ideal building material for all building types — from modular and pre-fabricated units, to multi-story hotels, hospitals, schools as well as stand alone multi-story housing.
 LGS is suited to almost any type of building design or application and and with one of the highest strength-to-weight ratios of all construction materials, it is possible to produce architectural designs not possible with traditional methods.

 - It offers greater ROI.